Honduran People and Culture

 Christmas is perhaps the biggest celebration of the year for Hondurans.
 It is filled with religious meaning, as the commemoration of the birth of Jesus Christ is at heart of it.
 Christmas is celebrated at the stroke of midnight on the night of the 24th of December (as opposed to the 25th in other countries).

 For Hondurans, Christmas is a very special and emotional occasion and is important to spend it with the family.
 Just before midnight, the family will gather and pray together, which may include the reading of passages of the Bible that narrate the birth of Jesus Christ.
-Once the prayer is finished, the family members engage in a round of hearty hugs and wish each other "¡Feliz Navidad!"
+Once the prayer is finished, the family members engage in a round of hearty hugs and wish each other "¡Feliz Navidad!".
 The Christmas meal is usually served after this.

+As late as the first quarter of the 20th century, Latinamericans traditionally exchanged gifts on the 6th of January, the date traditionally associated with the Three Magi visiting the newborn Christ and delivering gifts.
+Santa Claus and Christmas Trees were not heard of in those days.
 Inevitably, the influence of North-American and European cultures has filtered into the Honduran traditions, and now Christmas trees and exchanging of gifts are considered to be absolutely essential elements of Christmas.
 Although it has nothing to do with Latinamerican tradition, Santa Claus is ubiquitous during the season and most Honduran children learn to believe in him from an early age, just like children in many other countries.

 Several weeks before Christmas Eve, the streets of the cities become populated with vendors of firecrackers and other pyrotechnical articles.
 Hondurans, especially children, will spend considerable amounts on money purchasing pyrotecnics.
 The amount of pyrotechnics set off (and the noise level) grows exponentially thought the Christmas season, reaching a a spectacular climax at the stroke of midnight on Christmas Eve.
 Sadly, this tradition is now endangered: the Honduran government has recently passed laws prohibiting the sale of pyrotechnic devices

-The "Guest of Honor"... gets blown up!
+The "Guest of Honor" gets blown up!